 Canine Heartworm testing in the past has depended on finding microfilaria in the bloodstream.
 These tests may miss 30 to 45 percent of the dogs that have heartworms.
 Three microfilarial tests are commonly used.
 The blood smear test uses one drop of blood on a slide covered with a coverslip.
 The slide is examined under a microscope for microfilaria.
 The Knotts Test uses 1cc of blood that is fixed with formalin and centrifuged to concentrate the microfilaria.
 The Difil test is a filter test that filters 1cc of lysed blood through a clear plastic filter.
 The filter is placed on a slide, stained and examined for microfilaria.
 The Knotts Test and the Difil Tests are more likely to find microfilaria due to the larger blood sample that is examined.
 The blood smear test is diagnostic when microfilaria are found, but may miss infections with fewer numbers of microfilaria.
 Since these tests check only for microfilaria, they are limited in their ability to detect heartworm infection.
 Adult heartworms may be present in the heart without microfilaria being present in the blood.
 This is called an occult heartworm infection.
 Occult heartworm disease can be caused by the following: 1) All the adult heartworms are of one sex.
 2) The adult worms have been made sterile by medication that the dog may have been previously given (ivermectin or D.E.C.).
 3) An antibody reaction in the lungs has killed all the microfilaria.
 4) heartworms in heart are too young to have produced microfilaria.
 The most common reason for occult infections is an antibody mediated reaction in the blood vessels of the lungs that kills the microfilaria just as they are born.
 The number of microfilaria in the blood does not correlate with either the number of heartworms or the severity of the heartworm disease.
-Microfilaria tests are inaccurate and do not help determine the severity of infection therefore they should be replaced with the newer tests.
+Microfilaria tests in dogs are inaccurate and do not help determine the severity of infection therefore they should be replaced with the newer tests.